-Call it what you want.... business head shot, business portrait, corporate portrait, business image, professional image, whatever it is, whatever you need it for, Linkedin, Facebook, Twitter, Match.com, business cards, your website... whatever....make sure it is Professional!
+Call it what you want.... business headshot, business portrait, corporate portrait, business image, professional image, whatever it is, whatever you need it for, Linkedin, Facebook, Twitter, Match.com, business cards, your website... whatever....make sure it is Professional!
 Make sure you look the best you can for that first impression.
 We all know it matters.
 A selfie outside by a garage door? that's just lazy.
 Do you want your first impression to be that?
 No way.
-In this digital age you are the face of your brand.
-As a result, every professional needs a good business portrait.
+In this digital age, you are the face of your brand.
+As a result, every professional need a good business portrait.
 All corporate photography is not created equally.
 Simply put, businesses are made up of people.
 Having a fantastic headshot can really tip the scales for getting that dream job from your LinkedIn profile, but showing a potential client that you are a professional.
 Take the time, it will be well worth it.
 With the right photographer, it's easy and painless.

 Call today 440.260.7660 or email us

 Here are some interesting quotes I found

-"A professional crafted headshot portrait is the silent yet ever present ambassador to business and community connections.
+"A professionally crafted headshot portrait is the silent yet ever-present ambassador to business and community connections.
 If you’re going to emphasize any area of self-promotion, let it begin with the image you present to the world."

 "It is vital to hire someone who can capture an individual’s essence in a professional context, capturing and forwarding your strategic message."